agp-369/temp-assistant/README.md

-# temp-assistant
+# Desktop-Assistant
-An advanced a smart desktop assistant.
+An advanced a smart desktop AI assistant that can work offline and online both accordingly your tasks.